Tutorial Gateway

 print(np.concatenate((a, b)))

-The Numpy concatenate function is not limited to join two arrays.
-You can use this function to concatenate more than two.
+The Python Numpy concatenate function is not limited to joining two.
+You can use this function to combine more than two.
 Here, we are joining four different arrays using this function.

 import numpy as np